Pancha anupam (uniqueness) temple of Pancha nadi kshethra

 madyee neelasarooja-koomalarucheem ramam baje shyamalam

-Sri Rama is seen sitting in veerasana and His left hand is resting on the knee and the right hand is showing 'gyana mudhra'.
+Sri Rama is seen sitting in veerasana and His left hand is resting on the knee and the right hand is showing 'gyana mudra'.
 Sri Anjaneya is seen holding the lotus feet of his Lord with one hand and the other hand is seen in 'dasa bhava' close to his mouth.
 On to the left of the Lord, (vame bhumisuthaa) Sri Sita Devi is seen holding lotus on one hand and the other is seen as 'ishwarya dhaana hastha'.
 Normally it is always customary to have Sri Devi on to the right of the Lord of the kshethra.
-This is the unique in this kshethra that Sri Devi is seen on His left.
+This is unique in this kshetra that Sri Devi is seen on His left.
 By her stands Sri Shathrugun waving the royal fan.
 On the right of the Lord Rama stands Sri Lakshman with the folded hands.
-Sri Bharatha is seen standing on his side holding royal umbrella.
-The wonderful scene of the Lord Rama's parivara beholds the breath of the devotees.
+Sri Bharatha is seen standing on his side holding the royal umbrella.
+The wonderful scene of Lord Rama's parivara beholds the breath of the devotees.
 The most mesmerising of this parivara is the Lord Anjaneya on the left front in the sitting posture holding veena, singing Ramaganam.

 Unique uthsava murthis

 Another uniqueness of the Sri Lakshmana is that he holds the bow of Sri Rama along with his.
-As a dasa of the Lord Rama he is seen fanning the Lord with the samaram (royal fan).
+As a dasa of the Lord Rama, he is seen fanning the Lord with the samaram (royal fan).

-Third uniqueness is that Sri Anjaneya is seen sitting on his knees holding Ramayana in one hand and on the other hand he has kept in a posture as if he is holding japamala.
+The third uniqueness is that Sri Anjaneya is seen sitting on his knees holding Ramayana in one hand and on the other hand he has kept in a posture as if he is holding japamala.

 Trinities of carnatic music